Multi-photon entanglement and interferometry: Photonic qubits and linear optics

 \subsection{Simple linear-optical elements}

-In the photonic domain, quantum states of photons can be easily manipulated by simple passive linear-optical devices [see Leonhardt (2003) for a survey] with a high precision, at about $99\%$ level.
-These linear-optical elements include beamsplitter (BS), polarizing beamsplitter (PBS), half- and quarter-wave plates and phase shifters.
-Classically, such devices conserve energy: Total input energy equals the total output energy, and there is no energy transfer between different frequencies.
+In the photonic domain, quantum states of photons can be easily, and with a high precision, manipulated by simple passive linear-optical devices.
+These linear-optical elements include BS, polarizing beamsplitter (PBS), wave plates and phase shifters.
+Classically, such devices conserve energy: The total input energy equals the total output energy, and there is no energy transfer between different frequencies.
 A passive linear optical device is described by a unitary transformation of annihilation operators for the same frequency:

-where $U$ is a unitary matrix, and the indices denote a basis of orthogonal modes with the same frequency.
+where $U$ is a unitary matrix, and the indices denote a basis of orthogonal modes.

 The BS is one of the most important optical elements.
-In has two spatial input modes $a$ and $b$ and two output modes $c$ and $d$ (Fig.~\ref{bs}).
-The theory of the lossless BS was developed by Zeilinger (1981), and Fearn and Loudon (1987).
-For lossy BS, see Barnett \textit{et al}.\ (1989).
-In a simplified theory of a BS, one assumes identical action for every relevant frequency.
-Quantum mechanically, the action of the BS on the incident modes of a given frequency can be written as
+It has two spatial input modes $a$ and $b$ and two output modes $c$ and $d$ (Fig.~\ref{bs}).
+The theory of the lossless BS was developed by Zeilinger (1981), and Fearn and Loudon (1987), for lossy BS, see Barnett \textit{et al}.\ (1989).
+In a simplified theory of BS, one assumes identical action for every relevant frequency.
+The most commonly used BS is the symmetric 50:50 BS characterized by the following transformation \ In such a case, an outgoing particle can be found with equal probability ($50\%$) in either of the output modes $c$ and $d$, no matter through which single input beam it came.
+The factor $i$ in Eq.~(\ref{bs50}) is a consequence of unitarity.
+It describes a phase jump upon reflection (Zeilinger, 1981).

-where $U$ is a unitary $2\times2$ matrix.
-Thus one can always construct a BS which is capable of performing a specific $U(2)$ transformation of the annihilation operators for the modes.